maitrishm/pose-detect/PRD.md

 # 19. Open Questions

 - Allow “Guest session” (no login) for quick demo?
-Default off to enforce cap.
+Default off to enforce cap. - yes i need guest sesssion which required no login
 - Scramble Win % perspective default: top-dominance vs escape success?
-- Email verification required for signup or optional (lower friction)?
+- Email verification required for signup or optional (lower friction)? its added , we are using Resend email service
-- Store TTS voice selection per device or account? (account-level preferred)
+- Store TTS voice selection per device or account? (account-level preferred) - dont need to store this ssettings in db , keep it device
-- Data retention beyond 12 months configurable per user?
+- Data retention beyond 12 months configurable per user? - only 3 months

 # 20. Appendix: Copy and Error States